Login

 Photo: Mayu Kanamori

-Tony Lewis is a percussionist, composer, recording producer, ethnomusicologist and music educator with over thirty years of professional experience.
-Based in Sydney, he specialises in contemporary cross–cultural music forms, and music for dance and theatre.
-He performs with the acclaimed 'world jazz' trio Waratah, in duet with recorder player Racheal Cogan, and in a number of other contexts.
+Tony Lewis is a percussionist, composer, recording producer, ethnomusicologist and music educator with over forty years of professional experience.
+Based in Sydney, he specialises in contemporary cross-cultural music forms, and music for dance and theatre.
+He performs with the acclaimed eclectic music trio Waratah and in a number of freelance contexts.

 Lewis has performed with many of Australia's leading contemporary and cross–cultural music, dance and theatre groups, and with many visiting international artists – including Sangam, Tal Vad, B'tutta, Caroline Lynn's World Edge, The Renaissance Players, Southern Crossings, Nakisa, REM Theatre, the One Extra Company, The Great Bowing Company, Sandy Evans, Matthew Doyle, Satsuki Odamura, Riley Lee, Mark Atkins, Michael Atherton and Jeannie Lewis.